Microplate reader gives good data for leukaemia research

 24 August 2010

-Dr Paul Hole from the Center of Excellence for Leukaemia and Lymphoma Research at Cardiff Universitys Department of Haematology using the Chameleon V bench top microplate reader from LabLogic Systems.
+Dr Paul Hole from the Centre of Excellence for Leukaemia and Lymphoma Research at Cardiff Universitys Department of Haematology using the Chameleon V bench top microplate reader from LabLogic Systems.

-The Center of Excellence for Leukaemia and Lymphoma Research at Cardiff University's Department of Haematology has given some very positive feedback about its Chameleon V bench top microplate reader from LabLogic Systems.
+The Centre of Excellence for Leukaemia and Lymphoma Research at Cardiff University's Department of Haematology has given some very positive feedback about its Chameleon V bench top microplate reader from LabLogic Systems.

 "Having secured a large investment from Leukaemia and Lymphoma Research to study the causes of human myeloid leukaemia, we were fortunate enough to purchase this multi-functional item of equipment at an affordable price," says postdoctoral research fellow Dr Paul Hole.